-- The following rules shall be observed in the selections of all prospective elected representatives: - A. Rights of members participating in the selection process - All individual eligible members of the Party with continuous membership of at least six months (who reside in the electoral area concerned) are entitled to participate in selections.
+- The following rules shall be observed in the selections of all prospective elected representatives: - A. Rights of members participating in the selection process - i.
+All individual eligible members of the Party with continuous membership of at least six months (who reside in the electoral area concerned) are entitled to participate in selections.
 Any exceptions to this must be approved by the NEC. - B. Nominating criteria of members standing for public office - i.
 In addition to fulfilling any statutory requirements for the relevant public office, persons wishing to stand as a Labour candidate must have continuous membership of the Party of at least 12 months.
 Where not otherwise prevented they shall also be a member of a trade union affiliated to the TUC or considered by the NEC as a bona fide trade union and contribute to the political fund of that union.
+Any exceptions to these conditions must be approved by the NEC.
-Any exceptions to these conditions must be approved by the NEC. - The Labour Party does not tolerate electoral fraud and no member who has been found guilty of an illegal or corrupt election practice as defined by the Representation of the People Act 1983 and subsequent legalisation may be considered for selection for public office at any level without the prior approval of the NEC.

-- C. Rights of nominees in the selection process - Nominees will be given a code of conduct which will indicate the rights a potential candidate has in a selection, based on the principle that all eligible members shall have a fair and equal opportunity to seek selection. - D. Accountability of candidates to Party - All nominees shall undertake in writing, in a form stipulated by the NEC, if selected, to abide by Labour Party rules and standing orders. - E. Candidates representative of our society - i.
+- The Labour Party does not tolerate electoral fraud and no member who has been found guilty of an illegal or corrupt election practice as defined by the Representation of the People Act 1983 and subsequent legalisation may be considered for selection for public office at any level without the prior approval of the NEC. - C. Rights of nominees in the selection process - i.
+Nominees will be given a code of conduct which will indicate the rights a potential candidate has in a selection, based on the principle that all eligible members shall have a fair and equal opportunity to seek selection. - D. Accountability of candidates to Party - i.
+All nominees shall undertake in writing, in a form stipulated by the NEC, if selected, to abide by Labour Party rules and standing orders. - E. Candidates representative of our society - i.
 The Party will take action in all selections to encourage a greater level of representation and participation of groups of people in our society who are currently under-represented in our democratic institutions.
-In particular, the Party will seek to select more candidates who reflect the full diversity of our society in terms of gender, race, sexual orientation and disability, and to increase working class representation.

-F. Inclusive processes
+In particular, the Party will seek to select more candidates who reflect the full diversity of our society in terms of gender, race, sexual orientation and disability, and to increase working class representation. - ii.
+In addition to the use of All Women Shortlists to rectify the underrepresentation of women in elected public office, the party will seek to rectify the under-representation of BAME candidates by designating BAME representation priority selections in which shortlists shall have a fixed minimum number of places reserved for BAME candidates, to the extent allowed by the Equality Act 2010. - F. Inclusive processes - i.

-i.
 Selection processes must enable the inclusion and involvement of all members on an equal basis and take into account the barriers to participation which underrepresented groups may face.
-One member one vote (OMOV) shall be adopted in all selections where reasonably practicable including those when an electoral college is used.

-G. Alternative Procedures
+One member one vote (OMOV) shall be adopted in all selections where reasonably practicable including those when an electoral college is used. - G. Alternative Procedures